 Workloads give you visibility into the end-to-end availability and consumption of resources across an entire service, and give you a way to define what’s relevant to you.
 You can use workloads to group together entities that are important to a specific team or project, so you can better browse and isolate the most relevant data for that service.

-Because New Relic One gives you cross-account access, you can add entities to your workload from any account you have access to.
+Because New Relic One gives you cross-account access, you can add entities to your workload from any of your accounts.

 A workload can include: